You can control the game through the main menu or by tapping on Player, Coach, League Board or Club building.

 - In the 20s, there has been a lot of net play.
 Consider attacking the net, don’t stay at a baseline all the time.

 - Your shot’s precision depends on your Precision and Power skills and good timing.
-Place your shots early and always pay attention to the “shot circle”.
+Swipe with perfect timing or place your shots early (if using tap controls) and always pay attention to the “shot circle”.

-- The “normal” tempo for the game is about two taps per second: tap the opponent’s side of the court to place your shot, then tap your side of the court to specify the recovery point, and repeat :).
+- When playing using tap controls, the “normal” tempo for the game is about two taps per second: tap the opponent’s side of the court to place your shot, then tap your side of the court to specify the recovery point, and repeat :).
 Please remember that you can set your shot point and recovery point at any time.

 - Skills and equipment play an important role in the game.
 Consider your play style when you do the upgrades.
 Speed, Power, and Precision are the primary skills, and they are very important.
 However, other skills might play a vital role as well, especially when your reach higher league levels.
 Please note that you can always reset your skills and redistribute them in some other way when your preferences change.